Sidharth-Sivaprasad/pdf-text-highlighter/README.md

 1. Visit [Apryse Developer Portal](https://dev.apryse.com/)
 2. Sign up for a free trial account
-3. Create a new project
-4. Copy your license key (you'll need this later)
+3. Copy your license key (you'll need this later)

 > **Note**: The free trial is sufficient for development and testing.